CS2103JAN2017-F14-B3/addressbook-level4/docs/UserGuide.md

 * [Command Summary](#command-summary)

 ## Introduction
-Todayís hectic world constantly bombards people with innumerable tasks at hand.
+Today‚Äôs hectic world constantly bombards people with innumerable tasks at hand.
 As a result, people tend to lose track of their work progress and deviate from their priorities.
 Problems like this are far too common among working adults and students embarking on tightly schedule projects.
 Thus, our team has created the solution to all your management problems:

 Presenting to you,  iManager.